Wasdesign-LLC/support/update-to-pro.md

 ## FAQ

-### Where do I find the promo code?
+### How do I get the 6 month free trial?

-Once Pencil Planner Pro has been launched you will find a promo code available in the settings of Pencil Planner 1
+Once Pencil Planner Pro has been launched you will find a promo code available in the settings of Pencil Planner 1.
+We will add further instructions here after launch day as well.

 ### Why a second app (Pencil Planner Pro) instead of adding those features to the first app (Pencil Planner 1)?